Asurar0/mikomikagi/README.md

 ![mikomikagi](https://github.com/user-attachments/assets/5837dd70-81ee-468e-93cc-16325a747aea)

-> [!IMPORTANT]
-> This branch is implementing FIPS compliant implementations.

 > [!WARNING]
-> Mikomikagi is in testing phase and is not recommended for production use.
-It is waiting for PQClean project or RustCrypto to deliver FIPS compliant implementations.
+> Mikomikagi has not been audited yet by any third-party and is not recommended for production use

 Mikomikagi (見込み鍵) is a post-quantum cryptographic tool that provides digital signature and asymmetric encryption.
 It is designed to serve a similar purpose as GPG, but with a focus on using cryptographic keys as a means of digital identity, rather than being tied to a specific communication paradigm (like E-mail).

 You can use Mikomikagi to: